Tantalon/infinitemoodle/README.md

-infinitemoodle
+Infinite Rooms for Moodle
 ==============

-Infinite Rooms plugin for Moodle
+This is the Infinite rooms plugin for Moodle.
+To install, copy to <moodle>/reports/infiniterooms